dev-TusharGaikwad/2048/README.md

 While designing this game I faced the following problems :

-1. While cheching the Game Over condition there was a change in the original matrix, so to overcome that I have used a copy of the original matrix.
+1. While checking the Game Over condition there was a change in the original matrix, so to overcome that I have used a copy of the original matrix.

 2. While shifting the tiles in the direction of the user input, if there is non-zero value between any two similar values in a same row/column the values were getting combined, this issue was solved by changing the conditions for swapping.